rreusser/lifx-server/README.md

 Demo (source code in scripts/python/audio.py): http://instagram.com/p/lJf0z7GZ1w/
 ## Install

 The server is just a thin shell around the (outstanding!)
-LIFX node package at https://www.npmjs.org/package/lifx, so you obviously need to have that installed:
+LIFX nodejs package at https://www.npmjs.org/package/lifx, so you obviously need to have that installed:

   $ npm install lifx